Picture

 CORDELL JONES (CASE #14F06952) - Cordell Jones has a 20-year history of violence, particularly against women, with two prior convictions for domestic assaults that occurred in 2007 and 2013.
 He has a prior strike conviction for assault with a deadly weapon for threatening to kill his then girlfriend and then striking her with a shovel.
 He then tried to run her over with his vehicle.

-In September 2014, Jones attacked a victim with a knife, threatened to kill her and her family members, punched the victim repeatedly in the face, strangled her two times and punched her in the face and mouth with a set of metal keys.
+Jones attacked a victim with a knife, threatened to kill her and her family members, punched the victim repeatedly in the face, strangled her two times and punched her in the face and mouth with a set of metal keys.
 Jones told the victim, “I’ll kill you,” and “I’ll chop you up into little pieces.”
 In January 2015, a jury convicted Jones of felony domestic violence, assault with a deadly weapon, battery causing serious bodily injury and assault with force likely to cause great bodily injury.

 In February 2015, Jones was sentenced to 15 years in state prison by the trial court judge.
 However, the California Department of Corrections and Rehabilitation (CDCR) released Jones after serving only 5 years and 4 months of that 15-year sentence.
 This represents 36% of his actual sentence.
 See Opposition Letter